MohdYasser1/CSE131-Matrix-Calculator-Project/README.md

  This is a matrix calculator that can preform simple operations on two matrices

 ## Day 1:
-...Initialized the matrices and implemented how to take them from the user.
+Initialized the matrices and implemented how to take them from the user.

 **Done**:
  - how to take the dimensions of both matrices.